-Lobbyists disclose entertainment costs on the L-2, line 5.
-If more than $50 is spent for the occasion, itemize the entertainment on line 15.
+Lobbyists disclose entertainment costs on the L-2.
+If more than $50 is spent for the occasion, itemize the entertainment.
 When itemizing, describe the entertainment and disclose the sponsor’s name, total cost for the occasion, and the names of who participated along with the amount spent on each.
 Related costs, such as tax and tip, should be disclosed but need not be part of the per person cost.

 Whenever the bill for a lobbying entertainment occasion amounts to over $50, you must itemize the event, unless all officials, employees and their family members present fully pay their own way and none of the amount paid by the lobbyist is attributable to any guest.